intltechventures/Consulting.Project.Tools/Tips/Tips_Productivity.md

   + Rationale:
     * Consistency
     * Easily recognized
-    * Avoids confusion when collaborating with international collegues
+    * Avoids confusion when collaborating with international colleagues
     * Supports internationalization

 - **DO** specify Time using 24-hour format